purduehackers/evergreen/Day-Of-Hack-Night-Logistics.md

 ### 8:00 PM
 - [ ] Set up projector with the Hack Night Dashboard.
 We usually use Matthew's iPad but any spare device that can connect to the projector could work.
   - Make sure to test that the sound is working & at an appropriate volume by triggering the doorbell.
 Do not set up and leave without testing the doorbell.
     - If audio is not playing from the iPad, double check that it isn't muted and that the volume is on above 0.
+Also tap the screen while the dashboard is open, because browsers won't play audio if the user didn't interact with the website.
 - [ ] Set up Door Opener.
   - Wipe off suction cups with a damp paper towel as well as the spot on the wall where the Door Opener will be attached.
 - [ ] Make sure weekly badges are out.